Whaling in Western Australia: Early days

 Yankee whalers were known to have been operating in the Indian Ocean since 1789 and had been inside King George Sound before the end of 1828.
 A stone structure known as Sealers' Oven dating to around 1800 near Albany is further evidence of this.

 Albany merchant Thomas Booker Sherratt was operating a bay whaling station at Doubtful Island Bay, 160 km north-east of Albany, by 1836.
+George Cheyne also operated a whaling station in the area around the same time.

 By 1837, two local whaling companies were operating: the Fremantle Whaling Company out of Bather's Beach below the Round House gaol in Fremantle, and the Perth Whaling Company, which was based on Carnac Island.
 The first whale was caught by the combined efforts of the two companies on 10 June 1837.
 An account of the incident is given by George Fletcher Moore in his book Diary of Ten Years Eventful Life of an Early Settler in Western Australia:

 This day will be memorable in the annals of the Colony for the killing of the first whale.
 At Perth, great firing was heard in the direction of Fremantle and it was supposed that a ship had arrived, but a messenger came in breathless haste to say that boats had struck a whale and were engaged with it.
 This was all that was known when I came away but everyone was running about elated with the news; I went to Fremantle on Thursday with the Governor and others, to examine a jetty and proposed tunnel which has been projected to be cut through a hill there giving easy access from the beach to the main street.
 The plan is quite practicable and not very expensive for the distance is only eighty yards and the rock is soft limestone.